KittyGiraudel/site/_posts/2015-05-18-writing-in-sublime-text.md

 ## Final thoughts

-That's it folks, you know all my secret to writing in Sublime Text!
-I have been using this set up for years now and I don't think this is going to change anytime soon.
+That’s it folks, you know all my secret to writing in Sublime Text!
+I have been using this set up for years now and I don’t think this is going to change anytime soon.
 So far, so good.

-Although, if you have any advice… I'm all ears! :)
+Although, if you have any advice… I’m all ears! :)